Skip to content

 The right-hander won all five of Saraland’s games in the tournament, allowing only 11 runs in 39 innings.
 In Tuesday’s three games, she reluctantly gave up three runs, struck out 23 and walked just two in 21.2 innings.

 Dobbins wasn’t overpowering in the final but was precise and in command, using her curveball and changeup to frustrating effect.
 In the five games, she threw strikes on 70% of her pitches (384 of 545), including 52 of 69 in the last game.
-In the final three games, she left the leadoff batter reach base only seven of 22 times (two of those on errors), including just once in the winner-take-all game.
+In the final three games, she let the leadoff batter reach base only seven of 22 times (two of those on errors), including just once in the winner-take-all game.

 “Dobbins was a dawg today,” Sunnycalb said.
 “She probably threw like 40 innings in two days.
 She’s just got some nasty pitches.
 She wants the ball.
 It’s something special when the lights come on and the sun goes down, these girls act like a different beast.”